Replying to university offers

-You can track the progress of your application throughout the process using UCAS Track, which will give you an up-to-the-minute summary of where all your applications are in the system.
+You can track the progress of your application by signing in to UCAS Hub.
+There you'll find an up-to-the-minute summary of where all your applications are in the system.
 Your password will be sent to you with the acknowledgement of your application.

 There are several different deadlines for replying to university offers, depending on when you submitted your application and when UCAS gets offers and decisions from universities.